jaaronkot/cherish-75/README.md

 * RGB: Features an RGB SMD LED beneath the Caps Lock key.
 * Firmware: Compatible with QMK & VIA.
 Refer to the [fireware] directory for details.
 * Case: 3D printed design with magnetic top and bottom covers.
 Check the [3d-model] directory for designs.

+## Instructions
+Magnet specifications: Diameter 3mm x thickness 2mm, available on TaoBao Circuit board: 5 pieces, JLCPCB, 110 yuan
+Components: Shaft support, chip, around 50 yuan, available on the JLCPCB online store Positioning board: With or without slots, recommended material is FR4 or POM, 30-40 yuan per sheet, recommended store on TaoBao is "Proud Cat" for high accuracy
+Place 2mm thick P foam on each pin of the PCB
+3D print the casing, options include JLCPCB's 3D Monkey or Future Factory, 3D Monkey has higher accuracy but slightly higher price, the upper and lower casing would be around 150-200 yuan.

 ```bash
 ├── case-and-plate